 In particular, the Advanced Management Concepts course takes the first steps towards building requisite student capabilities.
 The course lays a firm foundation for the completion of the MBA program and beyond.
-The brief course is fundamentally diagnostic and demonstrates graduatelevel business analysis, first through an introduction to business cases, and next through an introduction to business cases, and next through an introduction to business cases, and next through an introduction to business decisionmaking and strategy.
+The brief course is fundamentally diagnostic and demonstrates graduatelevel business analysis, first through an introduction to business cases, and next through an introduction to business cases, and next through an introduction to business cases, and strategy.
 The centerpiece of the course is a final team assignment that will reveal student strengths and development needs as business leaders.
-Credits 3.0

-MBA 611 : Managerial Leadership and Communication
+MBA 611: Managerial Leadership and Communication